 How it works

-SFpark works by collecting and distributing real-time information about where parking is available so drivers can quickly find open spaces.
+SFpark works by using smart pricing so that drivers can quickly find open spaces.
 To help achieve the right level of parking availability, SFpark periodically adjusts meter and garage pricing up and down to match demand.
 Demand-responsive pricing encourages drivers to park in underused areas and garages, reducing demand in overused areas.
-Through SFpark, real-time data and demand-responsive pricing work together to readjust parking patterns in the City so that parking is easier to find.
+Through SFpark, demand-responsive pricing works to readjust parking patterns in the city so that parking is easier to find.

 The pilot phase

-SFpark is testing its new parking management system at 7,000 of San Francisco’s 28,800 metered spaces and 12,250 spaces in 15 of 20 City-owned parking garages.
+SFpark has tested its new parking management system at 7,000 of San Francisco’s 28,800 metered spaces and 12,250 spaces in 15 of 20 City-owned parking garages.
 Federal funding through the Department of Transportation’s Urban Partnership Program pays for 80 percent of the SFpark project.
 After collecting data to measure the goals of the pilot, analysis and evaluation of the pilot is underway; look for the full evaluation report in spring 2014.